MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 Finance and operations apps are reimagined as an application hosted by Microsoft Dataverse.
 Customers don't need to provision their enterprise resource planning (ERP) system separately from their low-code and other Dynamics 365 platform applications.
 Most administrative actions in Power Platform are available through the admin center and an API-based experience.

-In this tutorial, you will learn how to:
+In this tutorial, learn how to:

 > [!div class="checklist"]
 > * Locate an existing environment in the Power Platform admin center with other Dynamics 365 apps installed.
 > * Install the Finance and Operations Provisioning app to see finance and operations apps capabilities.

 For example, a customer who already purchased other Dynamics 365 apps wants to add finance and operations apps capabilities to one of their existing environments.

 ## Prerequisites